DreamerDragon/tp/docs/UserGuide.md

 AddressBook data are saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

+### Archiving data files `[coming in v2.0]`

+_{explain the feature here}_

-### Adding a visit:
+### Adding a visit using personId, locationId, date:

-Adds a visit by the personId, location of visit and date of visit
+Adds a visit by the personId of visit, locationId of visit and date of visit

-Format: `add personId location date`
+Format: `add personId locationId date`

-* The visit is added to the visits list to track close contacts, especially for the infected people
+* The visit is added to the visits list to track contact histories, for all the infected people.
-* PersonId refers to the id stored in the people list which is available before using this app
+* personId refers to the id stored in the people list, each person has a unique personId.
-* location refers to the particular location the person with the personId visits
+* locationId refers to the id stored in the location list, each location has a unique locationId.
-* date refers to the particular date the person has visited the location
+* date refers to the particular date the person has visited the location.

+Example: `add 1 2 2020-02-09`

 ### Deleting visits by date:

-Deletes all visits before the date
+Deletes all visits up to the date

 Format: `delete date`

 * Date corresponds to the dates that exist in the visits list, otherwise it will be invalid
 * All the visits before and including the date will be removed from the visits list

-### Archiving data files `[coming in v2.0]`

-_{explain the feature here}_
+Example: `delete 2020-02-09`

 ### Viewing high risk locations